SalvatoreFiengo/simon-game/Readme.md

 This website is a one page application,

+Feature 1, User can switch sound on and off

-Feature 1, Simon Game has been developed using HTML5 canvas
+Feature 2, Simon Game has been developed using HTML5 canvas

-Feature 2, player will be advised if an "intro" is being played by Simon interface
+Feature 3, player will be advised if an "intro" is being played by Simon interface

-Feature 3, player can set up their name
+Feature 4, player can set up their name

-Feature 4, player can load previous games
+Feature 5, player can load previous games

-Feature 5, player can see a bar that will be filled every time they get all simon choiches correctly
+Feature 6, player can see a bar that will be filled every time they get all simon choiches correctly

-Feature 6, every 5 "correct combination" player will see game level going up
+Feature 7, every 5 "correct combination" player will see game level going up

-Feature 7, Player name will be displayed at the center of Simon game interface while playing
+Feature 8, Player name will be displayed at the center of Simon game interface while playing

-Feature 8, player will know if they lose or win via alerts on the page
+Feature 9, player will know if they lose or win via alerts on the page

 ### Existing Features

+- Feature 1 - User can switch sound off and on both on landing page (section) and during the game via "settings"

-- Feature 1 - every single part of Simon game is an object with his own path, this garantees that user clicks will always be                    tracked correclty by the app, using Canvas api.
+- Feature 2 - every single part of Simon game is an object with his own path, this garantees that user clicks will always be                    tracked correclty by the app, using Canvas api.
-- Feature 2 - does not allow Users to click on other features/buttons/links while intro is playing.
+- Feature 3 - does not allow Users to click on other features/buttons/links while intro is playing.
               User will see "intro" in red at the cednter of Simon's game interface
-- Feature 3 - By clicking start at the center of Simon's game onterface, this will show a modal and user can choose if create a                 new game or load one
+- Feature 4 - By clicking start at the center of Simon's game onterface, this will show a modal and user can choose if create a                 new game or load one
               Create a new game via filling the new game input, maximum ten charachters
-- Feature 4 - User can load a game from the new game modal by selecting "load game" button, it will display all games currently                 saved on the same machine.
+- Feature 5 - User can load a game from the new game modal by selecting "load game" button, it will display all games currently                 saved on the same machine.
 User can click on one of these to get their game loaded and start from where they left
-- Feature 5 - While playing user can see a bar at the base of the game page that will be filled every time he gets Simon's moves                correctly, at 100% will be reset to 0.
+- Feature 6 - While playing user can see a bar at the base of the game page that will be filled every time he gets Simon's moves                correctly, at 100% will be reset to 0.
-- Feature 6 - every time the bar is completely filled game level will increse of 1, every time it happens player will get a bonus               at their score.
+- Feature 7 - every time the bar is completely filled game level will increse of 1, every time it happens player will get a bonus               at their score.
-- Feature 7 - player name will always be shown at the center of Simon's game interface, whereas if player name is not selected it               will be shown as "Player" plus a number that depends on how many game where saved before: if game has been played                 by someone who chose a name and the second player won't chose a name they will get "Player 2" as a name
+- Feature 8 - player name will always be shown at the center of Simon's game interface, whereas if player name is not selected it               will be shown as "Player" plus a number that depends on how many game where saved before: if game has been played                 by someone who chose a name and the second player won't chose a name they will get "Player 2" as a name
-- Feature 8 - an alert will let player know if the move is wrong or if they have won
+- Feature 9 - an alert will let player know if the move is wrong or if they have won

 Additional feature may be implemented in the future as follows:

 - Canvas background changing based on level, success or fail
 - when player is created will store his games in his own "state" and show saved games only they can access - this will ensure       that two players on same webpage won't play same games.
-- clicking on Simon Game during a game will show a "game paused" modal

 ### Features Left to Implement